 Now it is time to cut!
 Unroll your batt on your flat surface.
 When it comes to cutting fiberglass batts, a sharp knife is key.
 Whether you use a utility knife or an insulation knife, make sure that it is properly sharpened to give you the cleanest cut.

+When it comes to insulation services and repairs, First American is the one you want to call.
+Our technicians are well trained, experienced, and trustworthy; they get the job done right the first time.
 If you’ve got questions, we’ve got answers!
 At First American Roofing and Siding, we are here to help with all of your home needs, from roofing and storm damage repairs to insulation installation.
 Looking for help?
 Contact us today to receive a free estimate on your home improvement project!